Talgo: Corporate history

-International rail transit between Spain and the rest of Europe had been historically impacted by the differing track gauge at either side of the Pyrenees.
-Recognising the value in effectively addressing this impediment.
-Talgo developed its own variable-gauge vehicle system, which permitted the first international Talgo to be introduced to passenger service between Barcelona, Spain and Geneva, Switzerland, in 1969.
-Such variable-gauge trains were soon a common feature of overnight services between various Spanish cities and numerous destinations across Western Europe.
-Even into the twenty-first century, the variable-gauge system has largely remained unchanged even on new-build rolling stock.
+International rail travel between Spain and the rest of Europe had been historically hampered by the differing track gauge at either side of the Pyrenees.
+Recognising the value in effectively overcoming that impediment, Talgo developed its own variable-gauge vehicle system, which permitted the first international Talgo to be introduced on passenger service between Barcelona, Spain and Geneva, Switzerland, in 1969.
+Variable-gauge trains were soon a common feature of overnight services between various Spanish cities and destinations across Western Europe.
+Even into the 21st century, the variable-gauge system has largely remained unchanged, even on newly built rolling stock.
 La Gineta is the site of a test track of the Talgo RD railway gauge changer.

-During the 1970s, Talgo sought to better address demand for higher speed trains in Spain; as a consequence of its mountainous terrain, relatively curved tracks prevailed despite this restricting line speeds as a consequence of centrifugal forces exerted on the trains (and their contents).
+During the 1970s, Talgo sought to better accommodate the demand for higher speed trains in Spain.
+As a consequence of its mountainous terrain, curved tracks prevailed, despite restricting line speeds due to the centrifugal forces exerted on the trains and their contents.
 To permit higher operating speeds under such conditions, the company developed a tilting train, the Talgo Pendular, that automatically compensated for centrifugal forces by tilting appropriately on bends.
-Without needing to modify the track infrastructure, this tilting train permitted operating speeds to be increased by up to 25 percent over conventional trains.
+Without needing to modify the track infrastructure, this tilting train allowed operating speeds to be increased by up to 25 percent over conventional trains.